Historical Archive of the City of Cologne

 The archive contains official records and private documents from all ages of Cologne history, as well as an extensive library of manuscripts.
-While the adjective "historical" in its name might suggest a closed, complete archive with a focus on older history, the archive is also the official government repository responsible for collecting recent municipal records.
+While the adjective historical in its name might suggest a closed, complete archive with a focus on older history, the archive is also the official government repository responsible for collecting recent municipal records.

-The six-story archive building collapsed on 3 March 2009, along with two neighboring apartment buildings.
-Two residents of neighboring buildings were found dead.
-All archive staff and visiting archive users survived, as they were able to escape following a warning by construction workers.
+The six-storey archive building collapsed on 3 March 2009, along with two neighbouring apartment buildings.
+Two residents of these buildings were found dead.
+All archive staff and visitors survived, as they were able to escape upon a warning by construction workers.
 Around 90% of archival records were buried by the collapse, although it subsequently proved possible to rescue and repair many of them.

 Construction work on a new archive began in 2016, and the new archive opened on 3 September 2021.
-At that time, a spokesperson for the Archive estimated that restoration work will require more than 200 persons' continuous effort for thirty years.
+At that time, a spokesperson for the archive estimated that restoration work will require more than 200 persons to work continuously for thirty years.